hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 GPU Event contexts are experimental contexts that connect inputs to output GPU Events from other systems.
 They differ from Traditional Spawn as they are computed by the GPU.
 Only one kind of Spawn can be connected to an Initialize Context (GPU Event and Spawn/Events are mutually Exclusive)

-> GPU Event contexts cannot be customized with blocks.
+> GPU Event contexts cannot be customized with Blocks.
 >

 ## Initialize

 Initialize Contexts will generate new particles based on **SpawnEvent** Data, computed from Events, Spawn or GPU Event contexts.

-> For example: upon receiving an order of creation of 200 new particles from a spawn context, the context will be processed and will result in executing the context's blocks for all 200 new particles.
+> For example: upon receiving an order of creation of 200 new particles from a spawn context, the context will be processed and will result in executing the context's Blocks for all 200 new particles.

 Initialize contexts can be customized using compatible **Blocks**.